 Add more fibre by including a tiny spoonful of fibre supplement or a teaspoon of wheat bran.
 Oats, whole-wheat waffles, seeds, nuts and fresh fruit are different healthy choices for breakfast

-Use a mixer to combine the entire fruit with yoghurt to create a delightful smoothie for a high-fibre substitute for fruit juice.
-The strands that you see in fruits like oranges are fibres and must be eaten rather than left out while preparing fruit juice.
+Use a mixer to combine the entire fruit with yogurt to create a delightful smoothie for a high-fiber substitute for fruit juice.
+The strands in fruits like oranges are fibers and must be eaten rather than left out while preparing fruit juice.

-Until you're faced with an unusual scenario, you might not even give fibre much thought.
-High-fibre foods such as nuts and fruits are great for your health.
-But, adding too much fibre quickly can lead to intestinal cramps or bloating.
-Increase your fibre intake gradually over a few weeks.
+You may only think about fiber once faced with an unusual situation.
+While high-fiber foods like nuts and fruits are good for your health, increasing your fiber intake too quickly can cause intestinal cramps or bloating.
+Gradually increase your fiber intake over a few weeks.

-Dietary fibre works like magic if you stay consistent.
+Dietary fiber works like magic if you stay consistent.
 Constipation prevention is not the only benefit.
-By lowering cholesterol, fibre lowers the chance of developing heart disease.
+By lowering cholesterol, fiber lowers the chance of developing heart disease.

 Additionally, it lowers the chance of developing illnesses, including colon cancer.
 It prolongs your feeling of fullness and prevents blood sugar spikes, which could assist with weight loss.